 - Habitat loss is a major contributor to declines in pollinators and other beneficial insects.

 Utilizing native plants in our landscapes is a simple and beautiful way to support our ecosystems, prevent local extinctions, increase biodiversity, and preserve natural resources.
+Trees and green space also benefit public health.

-Structural IPM policies
+Structural IPM and Indoor Air Quality (IAQ) policies

 - The health hazards from exposure to toxic pesticides in buildings are well known.
+Indoor air quality affects health and learning.

 Structural IPM eliminates the use of toxic pesticides and relies upon prevention, monitoring, and control which offers the opportunity to eliminate or drastically reduce the use of pesticides, and to minimize the toxicity of and exposure to any products which are used.
+Tools to improve IAQ include filtration and ventilation that remove particles in the air that can make people sick.

 Indoor fragrance free and green cleaning policies